nirajsonawane/person-management-curd-system/README.md

 ### TODO ###
-1 : Create Single build for all building All Three Projects
+1 : Create Single build for all All Three Projects

 2 : Dockerized the UI Application

-3 : Create docker-compose file for complte aplication
+3 : Create docker-compose file for complete application